viamrobotics/docs/docs/program/SDK-as-client.md

 {{% /tab %}}
 {{< /tabs >}}

-### How use the Viam vision service
+### How use the Viam Vision Service

-The following code gets the robot's [vision service](https://python.viam.dev/autoapi/viam/services/vision/index.html?highlight=vision#module-viam.services.vision) and then runs a detection model on an image to get a list of detections from the image.
+The following code gets the robot's [Vision Service](https://python.viam.dev/autoapi/viam/services/vision/index.html?highlight=vision#module-viam.services.vision) and then runs a detection model on an image to get a list of detections from the image.

-Assumption: A camera called "camera0" and a vision service called "detector_1" are configured as a component and a service on your robot.
+Assumption: A camera called "camera0" and a Vision Service called "detector_1" are configured as a component and a service on your robot.

 {{< tabs >}}
 {{% tab name="Python" %}}